oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The Holder or the Verifier MUST perform the following (or equivalent) steps when receiving an SD-JWT:

- 1. Separate the SD-JWT into the issuer-signed JWT, the Disclosures (if any), and the Key Binding JWT (if present).
+ 1. Separate the SD-JWT into the Issuer-signed JWT, the Disclosures (if any), and the Key Binding JWT (if present).
  2. Validate the Issuer-signed JWT:
     1. Ensure that a signing algorithm was used that was deemed secure for the application.
 Refer to [@RFC8725], Sections 3.1 and 3.2 for details.
 The `none` algorithm MUST NOT be accepted.
     2. Validate the signature over the Issuer-signed JWT.